CptDemocracy/The-C-Puzzles/README.md

 # The-C-Puzzles
-...And the Knight is talking linked lists in reverse and the Red Queen - "Off with their header files!"

-My solutions to various interesting puzzlers, algorithmical problems from all over the internet in, His Honor, C!
+My solutions to various programming challenges in C. This was a long long time ago.
+Make sure you check out my updated versions in the Online-Judges repository.